 Misgendering To misgender someone means to use the wrong name, pronouns, or form of address for a person's gender.
 Whether misgendering happens as an innocent mistake or a malicious attempt to invalidate a person, it is deeply hurtful and can even put a person's safety at risk if they are outed as transgender in an environment that is not tolerant.
 Purposefully misgendering is not OK, and you can be a good ally by standing up for others if you witness someone being harassed for their gender.
 If you misgender someone by accident, apologize swiftly without making an excessive show out of the mistake or your guilt, which can create even more discomfort for the person who has been misgendered.
 Show that you care by doing better moving forward.
 Microaggressions Microaggressions are everyday comments and questions that can be hurtful or stigmatizing to marginalized people and groups.
 Microaggressions are subtle, and the person committing the microaggression may have no idea that their comments are harmful.
 For example, a common comment that transgender people may hear is, "You don't look trans!"
 This is often phrased as a compliment, however it implies that being transgender is a negative thing, or that all people want to be perceived as cisgender.
 Since microaggressions are subtle, do your best and listen to any feedback you may receive.
 If someone's feelings are hurt by something you've said or done, take the time to understand and to learn from the experience.
+Someone's appearance is not indicative of how they identify their gender.
+There are an infinite amount of amazing ways to be a person of any gender.

-Mistakes and Saying Sorry What To Do if You Have Offended Someone While we rarely intend to hurt others, common mistakes such as forgetting a person's pronouns, using their birth name instead of their chosen name, or misgendering a person can hurt feelings or even put another person's safety at risk.
+Mistakes and Saying Sorry What To Do If You've Offended Someone While we rarely intend to hurt others, common mistakes such as forgetting a person's pronouns, using their birth name instead of their chosen name, or misgendering a person can hurt feelings or even put another person's safety at risk.
 In these moments, it's good to have a roadmap for how to make things right.
-Listen Unfortunately, it's common to avoid listening to those we have hurt whether intentional or not, as it inspires uncomfortable feelings of guilt and shame.
+Listen Unfortunately, it's common to avoid listening to those we've hurt whether intentional or not, as it inspires uncomfortable feelings of guilt and shame.
 Stay in your discomfort and be willing to listen, because this is how we can grow.
 Seek to understand and empathize with the other person's lived experience.
 Be Accountable Take responsibility for your actions, privileges, and experiences that you hold which could contribute to your biases.
 Don't dismiss what the person is sharing with you, justify your behavior, or defend your intentions.
 It isn't helpful to the people who have been hurt, and it shifts the focus away from the people who have been harmed and onto your personal feelings of guilt, shame, or defensiveness.
 Remember, intention is not impact.
 The best apology is one that doesn't make excuses or invalidate the other person's feelings.
 Commit To Do Better Treat it as a learning experience.
 The most authentic apology is meaningless if there is no change or if the behavior is repeated consistently in the future.
 Show you care by doing better next time.